A Potential Trigger for Alzheimer’s Disease

 Mold Prevention Methods

-Turning on the air conditioner does not always reduce humidity.
+Using an air conditioning does not always reduce humidity.
 For those living in humid subtropical areas, Wang advised using a dehumidifier at home.
 He also outlined three key methods for mold prevention:

 - Place fans or air circulators in well-ventilated areas to keep the air flowing.